-Maybe, you are not supposed to be working on these sites?
-Or if you have already tried these job bidding websites and still not finding a client, then don’t worry, you are not alone.
+Maybe, you are not supposed to be working on Upwork?
+Or maybe you have already tried those job bidding websites and still not finding a decent client, then don’t worry, you are not alone.

-Due to huge competition, most freelancers ditch these websites sooner or later.
+Due to huge competition and higher commission rates, most freelancers ditch these websites sooner or later.

-I am sure that you must have great skills, but you are unaware of how to promote your freelance business.
+I am sure that you must have great skills, but you might be unaware of how to promote your freelance business.

 That’s the problem with many freelance businesses.
 They are terrible when it comes to marketing.
 Most freelancers don’t know how to promote business online as they should.